Novel number two is on its way – here’s the first chapter.

 Mick had a big stride and he tried to step up onto the revolving arm in one go, hoping his momentum would carry him over, no hands.
 But he teetered and he struggled for his balance and, in the end, slid over it clumsily.

 Out of the corner of his eye, he could see a woman slipping her ticket into the slot of the adjoining barrier – she had the look of someone in control – while some part of him had become snagged and he wrestled about furiously.
 It was a loose strap from the rucksack more than likely, caught in one of the barrier mechanisms.
-Then Mick felt himself thrown forward and he, as well as the guitar and the rucksack, tumbled towards the escalator.
+Then Mick felt himself thrown forward and he, as well as the guitar and the rucksack, tumbled down the escalator.

 And all of a sudden – whoosh – here he was again, stepping out into the bright light and not exactly sure of how to get to Bank Station.